Trump to Iran: 'The world is watching!'

 - The White House voiced its support for anti-government protesters

-In the tweets, Trump posted videos of a speech he gave to the United Nations in September, in which he said, "The entire world understands that the good people of Iran want change."
+"Big protests in Iran," Trump tweeted.
+"The people are finally getting wise as to how their money and wealth is being stolen and squandered on terrorism.
+Looks like they will not take it any longer.
+The USA is watching very closely for human rights violations!"

-The President's Twitter posts follow a White House statement making similar points, which he tweeted late Friday night.
+Earlier Sunday, the Iranian government issued a stern warning that protesters will "pay the price" for their actions, with Interior Minister Abdolreza Rahmani Fazli saying that what he categorized as the misuse of social networks by some individuals "are causing violence and fear" and that "such behavior will be smashed," according to IRNA.
+Iran's official news agency.

-Iran's government warned its citizens on Saturday against holding "illegal" public gatherings, following two days of rare anti-government protests which spread to a number of cities.
+Iran's government on Saturday warned its citizens against holding "illegal" public gatherings, following two days of rare anti-government protests which spread to a number of cities.

 The protests -- described as the largest public display of discontent since the 2009 Green Movement in Iran -- have emerged against a backdrop of rising food and gasoline prices.